joergkrause/nyaf/src/packages/nyaf/README.md

 > No dependencies!
 No bullshit!
 Pure HTML 5 DOM API and ES 2015 Code.
 Super small, super smart, super powerful.
 Period!

 This is a placeholder.
-The current development has been moved to the organisation **@nyaf**.
+The current development has been moved to the organisation **ny@f**.

 See [here](https://npmjs.com/package/@nyaf/lib) for the latest package ___@nyaf/lib___.